avaneev/prvhash/README.md

 which represents a continuous generation while displaying a sum of the recent 255 passes, at every moment.

+If this imagery looks intelligent, in some way formulated, where's the formula?

 <img src="img/prvhash1-1365-2048.jpg" width="240"><img src="img/prvhash1-1366-2048.jpg" width="240"><img src="img/prvhash1-2046-2048.jpg" width="310">

 ## Thanks ##